 Guides

 Reddit is valuable when you treat it like a live research layer.
-The best founders use it to spot workflow pain, understand buyer language, and see where incumbents keep failing.
+The best builders use it to spot workflow pain, understand buyer language, and see where incumbents keep failing.

 Read communities with an operator lens